Pradumnasaraf/DevOps/docs/terraform/introduction.md

 ## Terraform Import

 So, there will not always be the case that every resource is being created and managed by Terraform.
 Sometimes we have to import it.
 Terraform import is used to import existing resources into Terraform state.
 It is used to import resources that were created outside of Terraform.
-For example some resources were created manually or using the AWS Management Console or using another Iac tool like Ansible or CloudFormation.
+For example some resources were created manually or using the AWS Management Console or using another IaC tool like Ansible or CloudFormation.

 ![Terraform Import](https://github.com/user-attachments/assets/2aee6966-4b1e-4c36-af55-a0b65f3c342c)